GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

-The important thing to remember about this mechanism is that, while your custom JavaScript (or WebAssembly) code executes, the event loop is blocked and, while it is, there is no way to react to any external handlers, events, I/O etc. The only way to get the I/O results back is to register a callback, finish executing your code, and give the control back to the browser so that it could keep processing any pending tasks.
+The important thing to remember about this mechanism is that, while your custom JavaScript (or WebAssembly) code executes, the event loop is blocked and, while it is, there is no way to react to any external handlers, events, I/O, etc. The only way to get the I/O results back is to register a callback, finish executing your code, and give the control back to the browser so that it can keep processing any pending tasks.
 Once I/O is finished, your handler will become one of those tasks and will get executed.